 If yes, ask the following:

 Please describe the data .RAW data collected by the Sintela Nano interrogator during fieldwork.
+This is optical data, in which the phase shift and strength of an optical signal over a frequency range is collected.

 Please describe the project or instrument which the data is associated with.
 The fieldwork in Milos will assess the effectiveness of DAS in locating and quantifying gas seepage.
 In contrast, the fieldwork in Norway will test the capability of DAS to detect and quantify subsurface gas flow.